 While this size disparity poses a significant risk of personal injury to occupants of the other vehicle in a trucking accident, there are many other factors that make tractor-trailers extremely dangerous.
 Collisions involving a large truck do not amount to just a car accident involving a large vehicle.
 Tractor-trailer accidents pose unique issues and challenges for injuries victims.

 Fatal Truck Accident Lawyers Serving Boca Raton

 Because trucking accidents tend to involve severe injuries and fatalities to occupants of the other vehicle, injury victims need an experienced and dedicated tractor-trailer accident lawyer to handle the unique issues associated with trucking litigation.
 At Shiner Law Group, we have obtained substantial recoveries for victims of semi-truck accidents.
-David I. Shiver has developed a reputation for effective representation of his clients and a commitment to providing exemplary customer service.
+David I. Shiver has developed a reputation for the effective representation of his clients and a commitment to providing exemplary customer service.

-Our commitment to the tenacious pursuit of our clients’ best interest, substantial settlements and verdicts, and timely communication with our clients has become the touchstone for our law firm.
-Because trucking litigation is complex and sophisticated, our clients trust our experience and reputation among insurance adjusters, peers, insurance defense attorneys, judges, and our former clients for diligent and effective representation of our clients.
+Our commitment to the tenacious pursuit of our client’s best interest, substantial settlements and verdicts, and timely communication with our clients has become the touchstone for our law firm.
+Because trucking litigation is complex and sophisticated, our clients trust our experience and reputation among insurance adjusters, peers, insurance defense attorneys, judges, and our former clients for the diligent and effective representation of our clients.
 We have recovered tens of millions of dollars for our clients while providing the foundation for a new beginning after serious Boca Raton trucking accidents.
 We understand that our clients are valued family members to their loved ones, so we treat them with the compassion and respect that their loved ones should expect and that our clients deserve.

 Boca Raton Fatalities Rising in Truck Accidents